 The degree to which a woman experiences any or all of these symptoms is highly dependent on how good her nutrition is.
 Indeed, you don’t have to suffer at all.

 What is it that makes the menopause so potentially dramatic in effect?

-It happens when a woman’s production of oestrogen and progesterone begin to decline because they are no longer needed to prepare the womb lining for pregnancy.
+It happens when a woman’s production of Oestrogen is one of the main female sex hormones…. and Progesterone is one of the main female sex hormones…. begin to decline because they are no longer needed to prepare the womb lining for pregnancy.
 As oestrogen levels fall, the menstrual flow becomes lighter and often irregular, until eventually it stops altogether.